Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 - Added a new drawing tool that uses 3 anchors (A→B defines the trend; C is the pivot) and projects Fibonacci extension levels to the right only.
 - Overlay ID: `fibonacciTrendExtensionRight`, Tool ID: `fibExtension`.
 The overlay uses `totalStep: 4` to collect 3 anchors (A, B, C) and finalize on the 4th step, consistent with KLineCharts multi-anchor overlays.
+- Click-to-delete: clicking near any projected level will show the delete popup, same as other line tools.
 - Ratios used: 0.618, 1.0, 1.272, 1.618, 2.0, 2.618.
 Lines start at the rightmost of the three anchors and extend to the right edge.
 - Files:
   - `src/components/widget/components/KLineChartComponent.jsx:~640-980` (overlay registration + tool mapping)